Advanced Liver transplant in India with highest success rates | Liver transplant cost in India

 The live donor liver transplant is an alternative to waiting for the availability of a deceased donor liver.
 Transplantation of the liver by a living donor is possible because the human liver grows and returns to normal size soon after a little of it is removed.

-Blood group: In order to find a suitable donor, you’ll need to know your blood group.
-This is a straightforward blood test.
-Your donor must have the same blood group as you.
+• Blood group: To find a suitable donor, you’ll need to know your blood group.
+This is a simple blood test to check whether your donor has the same blood group as you.

-Organ and blood functions: Blood tests will be performed to determine the function of your kidneys, liver, and blood clotting ability.
+• Organ and blood functions: Blood tests will be conducted to assess the functioning of your kidneys, liver, and blood clotting ability.

 If you’ve had a blood transfusion, pregnancy, or transplant, you may develop antibodies.
-It’s extremely difficult to get rid of these antibodies once they’ve formed.
-Some liver transplants may be rejected as a result of these antibodies.
+It’s extremely difficult to get rid of these antibodies once they’ve formed, and as a result, your liver transplants may get rejected.

 Antibodies in your blood make it more difficult to find a suitable liver donor.
 This will almost certainly result in a longer wait for a transplant.

-Moreover, the doctor would like to ensure that you are not having any cancer or infections.
+Moreover, the doctor would try to ensure that you are not having any cancer or infections.

 Patients with the following conditions may require a liver transplant: